nmattei/cmps3160/_projects/Project2.md

 **If you read the whole database into a file you will lose points, the SQL query you write should do all processing on the server side as discussed in class.**

-**You must display the head of the resulting data table in your notebook.
-You should also display the results of one team over the time range to make sure your data is correct.**
+**You must display the head of the resulting data table / dataframe in your notebook.
+You should also display the results of one team over the time range to make sure your data is correct.
+Note that this data table is the data frame you will use for the rest of the project.**

 **Hint:** For SQL you have to be mindful of integer vs. float division.
 See the above tutorial on how to deal with this.

 ## Part 2: Exploratory Data Analysis

+Using the dataframe you made in Part 1, work on Part 2 and Part 3.

 ### Payroll Distribution